JAbelP/thunder-rat-control-skill/README.md

 Control several diffrent items in the house

 ## Examples
-* "Thunder strike"
+* "Thunder strike" - This would control the TV
-* "Thunder wave"
+* "Thunder wave" - This would control the smart bulbs
-* "Thunder shock"
+* "Thunder shock" - This was just to get it to scream at you

 ## Credits
-Abel P
+JAbelP

 ## Category
 **IoT**